eclipse-pass/pass-documentation/infrastructure-documenation/operations-production/ops-eclipse.md

 4. Create a pull request in the `.eclipsefdn` repository.
 5. An automated workflow will run, displaying the changes to be applied and validating that the configuration is correctly formatted and structured.
 6. Depending on the type of changes one or more Eclipse engineers will review the PR.
-Additionally, the project lead must also sign off on it.
+Additionally, the project lead's approval may also be required based on the nature of the changes.

 ## Eclipse Contributor Agreement and Eclipse Development Process